 When you buy a Strata titled property you are buying your own apartment, but you are also buying a piece of the entire complex itself, including a portion of the common property.
-The common property includes things that are common to all, for example walls, external roof, foyers, pools, car parks and gardens.
-Those areas are shared between all the owners of the strata company and are managed by the body corporate.
+The common property includes things that are common to all, and may include walls, external roof, foyers, pools, car parks and gardens depending on your specific strata type.
+Those areas are shared between all the owners of the strata company and are managed by the council of the strata company.
+A certain amount of money is required to look after the day to day running of the strata property, maintenance and special expenses and your strata fees are the amount collected by each owner to contribute to that pool.

-Strata levies are contributions that are paid by the owners of lots in a strata scheme to help fund the costs of maintaining and managing the common areas of the building and the property.
+Strata fees or strata levies are contributions that are paid by the owners of lots in a strata scheme to help fund the costs of maintaining and managing the common areas of the building and the property.
 These costs can include things like administrative fees, insurance, repairs and maintenance, cleaning/gardening, and utilities for common areas such as hallways, elevators, and other shared facilities.

 Strata levies are typically paid on a regular basis, such as monthly or quarterly, and are determined by the owner of the strata company (the governing body of the strata property) at each Annual General Meeting (AGM).
 The amount of the strata levies set, is usually based on the funding requirements for the Strata Company’s budget that is also set at the AGM.
 The levies are collected by the Strata Company and used to pay for the ongoing costs of running and maintaining the property.